alpaka-group/llama/docs/pages/proxyreferences.rst

     auto&&                    ref2 = obj[42]; // binds to T& for real references,
                                               // or proxy references returned by value

-Although :cpp:`std::vector<bool>` is notrious for this behavior of its references, more such data structures exist (e.g. :cpp:`std::bitset`) or started to appear in recent C++ standards and its proposals.
+Although :cpp:`std::vector<bool>` is notorious for this behavior of its references, more such data structures exist (e.g. :cpp:`std::bitset`) or started to appear in recent C++ standards and its proposals.
 E.g. in the area of `text encodings <https://thephd.dev/proxies-references-gsoc-2019>`_, or `the zip range adaptors <http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2214r0.html#a-tuple-that-is-writable>`_.